denten-books/plain-text/3-projection.md

 proceeds "rather like a shell" which "bursts into fragments," which are themselves again shells [@bergson_creative_1944, 109].

-On such a view of the universes, the brain and the central nervous system act as a kind of a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "snapshots" stored in memory [@bergson_matter-memory, 19].
+On such a view of the universe, the brain and the central nervous system act as a kind of a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "snapshots" stored in memory [@bergson_matter_1912, 19].
 The mind receives "images" of the world that it compares with existing "stored" images to produce a kind of a new composite image that is then again stored into memory, and so on.
 With this in mind, Bergson denies the "flashlight" model of discovering facts about the world.